-- Description of how the applicant meets the eligibility requirements specific to the incentive option and the applicant's plans to implement the program under the incentive option, including plans to allocate incentives to participants - Description of the applicant's plans to implement quality control on devicelevel load data or smart thermostat runtime data, including minimum standards for data completeness and quality - x.
-If the applicant is an aggregator of participants: - A description of the types of customers (such as residential, commercial, industrial, and so forth) and load-reduction resources the applicant plans to enroll and the utility territories in which the DSGS provider plans to operate - xi.
+- California ISO Demand Response Provider ID (DRP ID) and an attestation that the DRP has active proxy demand resources (PDRs) - viii.
+If offering Incentive Option 3: - Description of how the applicant meets the eligibility requirements specific to the incentive option and the applicant's plans to implement the program under the incentive option, including plan to allocate incentives to participants - Description of the applicant's plans to implement quality control on submetered charge and discharge data, including minimum standards for data completeness and quality - ix.
+If the applicant is an aggregator of participants: - A description of the types of customers (such as residential, commercial, industrial, and so forth) and load-reduction resources the applicant plans to enroll and the utility territories in which the DSGS provider plans to operate - x.
 Payee data record (STD-204).
-If the designated payee has already submitted a complete STD-204 form with a prior reimbursement claim and has received a payment within the past year from the CEC, a new STD-204 is not needed. - xii.
+If the designated payee has already submitted a complete STD-204 form with a prior reimbursement claim and has received a payment within the past year from the CEC, a new STD-204 is not needed. - xi.
 Verification in writing of the accuracy and completeness of the information submitted and agreement to the terms and conditions of the DSGS Program guidelines.